Ron's Gone Wrong poster

 The inciting incident occurs at 12 minutes when Barney's father surprises him with a B-Bot for his birthday - though it fell off a truck and is clearly defective.
 Barney is overjoyed to finally have what everyone else has, unaware of the problems to come..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Barney decides to keep Ron and teach him about friendship from scratch.
+This reveals the protagonist's commitment to Barney decides to keep Ron and teach him about friendship from scratch.
 Active choice to accept the imperfect bot rather than demanding a "proper" one.
 They begin their journey together, entering the new world of their unique friendship., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Ron's malfunctions cause a major incident at school - he attacks bullies to protect Barney.
+Notably, this crucial beat Ron's malfunctions cause a major incident at school - he attacks bullies to protect Barney.
 The video goes viral, Bubble Corporation discovers the rogue bot, and authorities come after Ron.
 False defeat: what seemed like Barney finally fitting in now threatens everything.
 Stakes escalate dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Ron is captured by Bubble Corporation.
 Barney loses his best friend.
 Ron faces deletion/reprogramming - metaphorical death of his unique personality.
 Barney's attempt to have both friendship and social acceptance has failed completely.
-Darkest moment: alone again, worse off than before., reveals the protagonist at their lowest point.
+Darkest moment: alone again, worse off than before., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Barney learns that Ron uploaded himself into the Bubble network to save his memories of their friendship.
 Armed with this knowledge and newfound understanding of friendship's true value, Barney decides to infiltrate Bubble HQ to save Ron.
 Synthesis of lessons learned., demonstrating the transformation achieved throughout the journey.